xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-windows.md

 > Requirements:
 > * Katalon Studio version 7.7.0 onwards.
-> * An active Katalon Studio license.
+> * An active Katalon Studio Enterprise license.
 To learn more about activating licenses, you can refer to this document: [Activate Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html).

 To set desired capabilities for Native Windows Recorder, the steps are the same as setting capbilities for Windows Spy/Recorder Utility, see above: [Set desired capabilities for Windows Spy/Recorder Utility](https://docs.katalon.com/katalon-studio/docs/windows-desired-capabilities.html#for-windows-spyrecorder-utility   ).